A Guide to Divorce in Tennessee

 The differences between divorce, annulment and legal separation (limited divorce)

-Married couples can end their marriages in Tennessee either by a divorce or annulment.
+Married couples can end their marriages in Tennessee by divorce or annulment.
+You can also get a legal separation in Tennessee.

 Each of these has their own special requirements and rules, and a basic understanding of these options is a good place for you to start.